WayU/wutils/README.md

 ### Aim assist

-Yes this is kinda unfair, but there is no way im gonna waste hours trying to become good in some block game.
+Yes this is unfair, but there is no way im gonna waste hours trying to become good in some block game.
 Also im very sorry

 ### License